Bands most seen

 GLENN TILBROOK

 The Squeeze man is humorous and highly talented.
 It’s like he’s playing in your kitchen.
-Add in Squeeze performances and I’ve seen him 9 times.
+Add in Squeeze performances and I’ve seen him 11 times.
+I once provided backing backing vocals to Pulling Mussels From A Shell outside Dingwalls when we were all forced to evacuate the premises.

 GIRLSCHOOL